Gregg County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: If you successfully challenge the DPS's case, the suspension will be overturned, and your driving privileges will be restored immediately.
+- Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and your license will be reinstated.

-Costs and Application Process: Applying for an occupational license involves filing a petition with the court, obtaining a court order, and then providing that order to the DPS.
-There are court costs and DPS fees associated with this process.
+- Costs and Application Process: Applying for an occupational license involves filing a petition with the court and providing evidence of your need to drive.
+There are court costs associated with the application process.

 Getting Your License Back